-Before resuming work, the employee must provide a fitness-for-duty certification from their health care provider.
+When an employee is ready to return to work, the employee must provide a fitness-for-duty certification from their health care provider to the Benefits Department prior to returning to work.
+The fitness-for-duty certification must confirm that the employee is able to resume regular duties.